-Travis L. Francis joined the Firm as Of Counsel after serving for 25 years as a Judge of the Superior Court of New Jersey, most recently serving as the Assignment Judge of Middlesex County.
+Travis L. Francis joined the Firm as Of Counsel after serving for 25 years as a Judge of the Superior Court of New Jersey, and as the Assignment Judge of Middlesex County.
 He is a member of Riker Danzig’s Alternative Dispute Resolution, Commercial Litigation and Insurance Groups.
-His practice focuses on complex discovery issues, general equity, complex commercial litigation and insurance coverage.
+His practice focuses on complex discovery issues, general equity, complex commercial litigation, complex construction litigation, internal corporate and municipal investigations, and insurance coverage.

 Judge Francis was recognized by the New Jersey State Bar Foundation in 2009 with its Outstanding Volunteer Service Award.

 Judge Francis is an adjunct professor at the Rutgers University School of Law in Newark, and has presided over moot court competitions for several schools.
-He has been a lecturer for the New Jersey Institute of Continuing Legal Education and a guest lecturer at the Woodrow Wilson School at Princeton University.
+He is a Visiting Associate for the Eagleton Institute of Politics at Rutgers University.
+He has been a lecturer for the New Jersey Institute of Continuing Legal Education and a guest lecturer at the School of Public and International Affairs at Princeton University.

 Prior to serving on the bench, Judge Francis worked for the Public Advocate in the Middlesex County Public Defenders Office, was a trial attorney at Prudential Insurance Company and a Senior Trial Attorney for Fireman’s Fund Insurance Company.